Skip to main content

 Dividend Date

-Diamondback Energy Inc offers a dividend yield of 2.50%, paying $4.00 per share annually.
+Diamondback Energy, Inc. offers a dividend yield of 2.29%, paying $4.40 per share annually.
 This above-average yield of 2-4% provides meaningful income while still allowing the company to reinvest for growth.
 It compares favorably to the S&P 500 average and offers competitive returns versus bonds in the current rate environment.
-To receive the next dividend, shares must be purchased before the ex-dividend date of Nov 13, 2025.
+To receive the next dividend, shares must be purchased before the ex-dividend date of May 14, 2026.

-The dividend sustainability can be assessed through the payout ratio - Diamondback Energy Inc pays $4.00 per share in dividends against earnings of $13.95 per share, resulting in a payout ratio of 28.67%.
-This conservative payout below 30% indicates excellent dividend safety with substantial room for future increases.
-The company retains most earnings for growth while still rewarding shareholders.
-The next dividend payment is scheduled for Nov 20, 2025.
+The dividend sustainability can be assessed through the payout ratio - Diamondback Energy, Inc. pays $4.40 per share in dividends against earnings of $0.98 per share, resulting in a payout ratio of 100.00%.
+This very high payout exceeding 90% raises sustainability concerns, as nearly all earnings go to dividends.
+Any earnings decline could force a dividend cut.
+The next dividend payment is scheduled for May 21, 2026.

 Company Size & Market